Confluence automation tool: What it is and key considerations

 Ready to unlock the true potential of your Confluence knowledge?

-With eesel AI, you can instantly deploy an AI assistant that learns from Confluence and all your other knowledge sources to automate support, answer team questions in Slack, and more.
+With eesel AI, you can deploy an AI assistant that works within the Confluence ecosystem to automate support, answer team questions, and more.

 Start your free trial today and see how easy it is to connect your knowledge, everywhere.